-Practical Experience scholarships are only available to declared PitE students (including Sustainability minors), and can only be awarded to a student once.
+Scholarships available to PitE students completing their practical experience requirement.
 The majority of scholarships are merit based, unless otherwise noted.

-- Be in good academic standing at the university and have a minimum cumulative GPA of 2.0
+- Be in good academic standing at U-M and have a minimum cumulative GPA of 2.0

 - Practical experience must be pre-approved* by PitE advisors

 - Must agree to the terms of acceptance as stipulated in the award notice

 - Have NOT previously completed an approved practical experience (e.g. UMBS, Environ 398)

 - Have never received a practical experience scholarship